smantzavinos/conventions/docs/README.md

 - Rename Project Name below.
 - Ensure [[definitions]] is linked to your project glossary if you maintain a separate one.

+## Diagrams

+Use diagrams judiciously throughout the documentation to clarify complex structures, workflows, or relationships.
+All diagrams should be written in [Mermaid.js](https://mermaid-js.github.io/) format for compatibility with Obsidian and other markdown tools.

 ---

 # Project Name Documentation ✏️ UPDATE